openfoodfoundation/ofn-install/README.md

 * `rollback.yml` - Rollback the database and codebase to the previous version.
 * `backup.yml` - Backup database and image files on the server to the local machine.

 The playbooks take information from the `vars.yml` file.
 You *must* create your own copy of the file and edit it to put in information that is specific to your OFN installation.
-Read more in the Requirements section below.
+Read more in the Setup section below.

 You may want to use the [anisble option "checkrun"](http://docs.ansible.com/playbooks_checkmode.html) to do a dry-run of the playbooks.
 (With this option, Ansible will run the playbooks, but not actually make changes on the server.)